-Seaperch is a national remotely operated vehicle (ROV) program sponsored by the Office of Naval Research (ONR) and Association for Unmanned Vehicle Systems International (AUVSI).
-The USNA STEM Office hosts training workshops for teachers, as well as build sessions with students.
-School Showcases and Regional Competitions are held in the Spring.
+SeaPerch is a national remotely operated vehicle (ROV) program sponsored by the Office of Naval Research (ONR) and Association for Unmanned Vehicle Systems International (AUVSI).
+The USNA STEM Center hosts training workshops for teachers, as well as build sessions with students.
+School Showcases and Regional Competitions are held in the Spring. >>>>Learn more about SeaPerch.

-Science and Engineering Faculty Members and the Admissions Office host this success oriented, project-based curriculum for rising 8th to 11th graders.
+Science and Engineering Faculty Members and the Admissions Office host this success oriented, project-based curriculum for rising 9th, 10th and 11th graders.
 Camps are held each June and are one week in duration.
 Three camp sessions are scheduled, with about 200-250 students per session.
 This is an overnight camp, with students staying in Bancroft Hall.
-The 2014 Camp Theme was "Land, Air and Sea: Exploring Navy Technology on All Fronts".
+The 2015 Camp Theme is "Land, Air and Sea: Exploring Navy Technology on All Fronts".

 High Schools from locations around the U.S. send small groups of students to visit USNA for an overnight visit or a long weekend.
 The students get a tour of the technical majors and spend time engaged in interactive science and engineering activities, such as experiments in the wind tunnel, learning to use the electron microscope to look at nano-particles, or programming robots.

-The USNA STEM Office hosts a number of STEM Educator Training (SET) Sail Workshops.
+The USNA STEM Center hosts a number of STEM Educator Training (SET) Sail Workshops.
 A week-long summer training is offered in Annapolis, with additional one-day workshops offered at various times during the year.
 Training focuses on the use of project-based learning in topics such as design, chemistry, physics, math, simulation, biology, SeaPerch and engineering.
 These workshops, led by USNA faculty and staff, offer teachers an opportunity to engage more fully in their educational fields by exploring and testing ideas in a creative and hands-on environment.
 Teachers are encouraged to share best practices and application methods.

-The STEM Office hosts an annual Family STEM Day open to Naval Academy faculty/staff and their families, to experience interactive STEM activities and explore the engineering lab spaces in Rickover Hall.
+The STEM Center hosts an annual Family STEM Day open to Naval Academy faculty/staff and their families, to experience interactive STEM activities and explore the engineering lab spaces in Rickover Hall.
 Activities have included operating SeaPerch underwater remote operated vehicles, playing with TIBot calculator robots, investigating buoyancy with “Flinkers” and aluminum foil boats, learning about biometrics, testing out rockets, and building models of houses to withstand the stormy environment of the wind tunnel.